Graygzou/graygzou.github.io/jekyll/collections/_project-pages/professional/cuphead.markdown

   #  url: todo
 additional-sections:
   - name: tasks
-    list: ["Adapt UI\/text per language to have", "Integrate assets in the game for the specific languages.", "Correct bugs like UI animations, devices (controllers), etc."]
+    list: ["Adapt UI and text per language to have", "Integrate assets in the game for the specific languages.", "Correct bugs like UI animations, devices (controllers), etc."]
   - name: constraints